The rhythm of the French language

 What’s rhythm?

 Rhythm is the movement, perceptible on hearing or reading, which is given to a sentence or to an entire text.
 It results from the arrangement and duration of the different groups of words and the distribution of sonorities and accents.
-In French the rhythm is syllabic, and each syllable has the same duration.
+In French, the rhythm is syllabic, and each syllable has the same duration.

-about the French rhythm
+About the French rhythm

 The French language is widely acknowledged to be one of the most beautiful spoken languages.
 Its pronunciation is pleasing to the hearers, its intonation is melodious, its musicality is aesthetically pleasing, and its rhythm is unique, charming, and elegant.